 3.39.5 Protocol Requirements

-The Cross Gateway Retrieve request and response will be transmitted using Synchronous or Asynchronous Web Services Exchange, according to the requirements specified in ITI TF-2x: Appendix V. The protocol requirements are identical to the Retrieve Document Set except as noted below.
+The Cross Gateway Retrieve request and response will be transmitted using Synchronous or WS-Addressing based Asynchronous Web Services Exchange, according to the requirements specified in ITI TF-2x: Appendix V.3.
+The protocol requirements are identical to the Retrieve Document Set except as noted below.

+XML namespace prefixes are for informational purposes only and are documented in ITI TF-2x: Appendix V, Table V.2.4-1.